grafana/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 ### Export a dashboard as JSON

-The dashboard export action creates a Grafana JSON file that contains everything you need, including layout, variables, styles, data sources, queries, and so on, so that you can later import the dashboard.
+Export a Grafana JSON file that contains everything you need, including layout, variables, styles, data sources, queries, and so on, so that you can later import the dashboard.
+To export a JSON file, follow these steps:

 1. Click **Dashboards** in the main menu.
 1. Open the dashboard you want to export.